Mustafa-Ravda/Total-Solutions-EDA-Hypothesis-Testing/README.md

 ### 🏙️ City Category Performance
 ![Screenshot 2025-06-22 173714](https://github.com/user-attachments/assets/9510fe69-a0c2-453d-bb0a-74195a8bfe32)

-- City Category A accounts for the largest proportion of purchases at 42.25%, followed by City B at 30.83% and City C at 26.91%.
+- City Category B accounts for the largest proportion of purchases at 42.25%, followed by City C at 30.83% and City A at 26.91%.
-- City A, despite having the fewest users across all age groups, demonstrates the highest proportion of purchases, indicating a potentially higher customer retention rate.
-However, its average purchase amount per transaction is the lowest among all cities.
+- City A consistently demonstrates the lowest performance across all age groups in terms of total purchases, total users, and total purchase amounts.
 - Cities in Category B consistently attract the highest total purchase amount across age groups ranging from 18-25 to 51-55.
 This suggests a strong purchasing power and engagement in this category.
 - Conversely, cities in Category C demonstrate the highest user acquisition for each age group, suggesting a broader customer base, albeit with potentially lower individual purchase values compared to City B. This implies that City B exhibits a higher average purchase amount compared to both City C and City A.

 ### 💑 Marital Status and Purchase Behavior
 ![Screenshot 2025-06-22 173839](https://github.com/user-attachments/assets/c03cecf4-d3af-4346-9cbd-028941d44560)